The District is committed to addressing the unprecedented youth mental health needs facing young people.

 - Reduce stigma surrounding mental health

-- Ensure youth/young adult voice are at the forefront of program development, implementation and ongoing program delivery
+- Ensure youth/young adult voices are at the forefront of program development, implementation, and ongoing program delivery

 allcove™ is developing an innovative network of integrated youth mental health centers designed with, by, and for youth that reduce stigma, embrace mental wellness, increase community connection and provide access to culturally responsive services. allcove™ centers welcome young people ages 12 to 25 with mild to moderate needs, providing a unique space for them to access services, with resources and support for friends, family and the larger community.
 The centers are embedded within the community they serve and reflect the unique needs of local youth.